-Taxis offer a good transportation option and are available in most large Costa Rican cities.
+Taxis are a good transportation option in Costa Rica and are available in most large cities.
 They are inexpensive but expats should be sure to always ask the driver to put the meter on when getting into the vehicle.
-Alternatively, agree on a fixed price before starting a journey.
+Alternatively, if outside the capital city, agree on a fixed price before starting a journey.

 Driving in Costa Rica

-Expats in Costa Rica can drive on an international driving licence for the first three months, after which they’ll need to convert it to a local licence.
+Expats in Costa Rica are allowed to drive with their existing driving licence issued in their home country for the first three months, after which they’ll need to convert it to a local licence.
 The process can be complicated, so it’s best to get it done as soon as possible.

 Domestic flights in Costa Rica

-By far the fastest way to travel in Costa Rica is by flight.
-However, domestic airlines tend to only service major tourist hubs, so the network is somewhat limited.
+By far the quickest and easiest way to travel in Costa Rica is by flight, but domestic airlines tend to only service major tourist hubs, so the network is somewhat limited.
 Expats travelling to these destinations will find that domestic flights are fairly cheap, especially when booking in advance.